WAHOO ELEMNT BOLT REVIEW

 Most famous for their line of Elemnt, Bolt and Roam computers, Wahoo has quickly become one of the top cycling brands when it comes to new technology that provides both information and performance gains.
-With last year’s addition of Speedplay pedals to their indoor trainer and line of computers, Wahoo is now offering an impressive range of cycling-focused products.
+With the addition of Speedplay pedals to their indoor trainer and line of computers, Wahoo is now offering an impressive range of cycling-focused products.

 The original Bolt was launched in 2017 and reduced the size of the original and well-received Elemnt computer significantly, as well as implementing an aerodynamic profile.
 The new Bolt maintains almost the same compact size with just a slight increase in profile.

 Wahoo’s new Bolt V2 is in reality a mini Roam.
 Just like the Roam, the new Bolt has a 64-color display, which is an upgrade from the monochrome, 2.2-inch display used on the original Bolt.
 Like the rest of the Elemnt line, there is no touchscreen.
 There is, however, a light sensor that when set to auto will automatically illuminate the backlight.
 The screen is not as matte as the Roam but less reflective than the original Bolt.

 There are now base maps just like the Roam, so navigation is much improved when comparing to the original Bolt or Elemnt.
 The buttons are laid out in similar placement, but have a new look and feel.
 The pressure needed to actuate any of them is decreased and, in our opinion, is a real improvement.
 The buttons along the bottom are now convex in shape, and the raised profile makes them easier to use.
 Just like the original Bolt there is an LED strip along the top, but unlike the Roam there is not one along the left side.

 THE BIG CHANGE